-In Chapter 4, the section on finding a lookup service at a known address looked only at a single address.
-If lookup services at multiple addresses are required, then a naive solution would be to put the code from that chapter into a loop.
-The LookupLocatorDiscovery class offers a more satisfactory solution by providing the same event handling method as in the multicast case; that is, you supply a list of addresses, and when a lookup service is found at one of these address, a listener object is informed.
+In Chapter 3, the section on finding a lookup service at a known address only looked at a single address.
+If lookup services at multiple addresses are required, then a naive solution would be to put the code from Chapter 3 into a loop.
+The LookupLocatorDiscovery class provides a more satisfactory solution by providing the same event handling method as in the multicast case; that is, you supply a list of addresses, and when a lookup service is found at one of these addresses, a listener object is informed.